VenturaNotes/Knowledge/Mathematics/Linear Algebra/Jim Hefferon/(Home Page) Linear Algebra 4th ed. by Jim Hefferon.md

 - ![[Screenshot 2023-06-08 at 9.25.03 PM.png]]
 	- 1.4 Example
 		- Solution set is {(3, 1, 3)}
-		- “Gauss’s Method never loses solutions nor does it ever pick up extraneous solutions” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=13&annotation=VHXMR6BH))
+		- “Gauss's Method never loses solutions nor does it ever pick up extraneous solutions” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=13&annotation=VHXMR6BH))
 - 1.5 Theorem (Gauss's Method)
 	- If a linear system is changed to another by one of these operations, then the two systems have the same set of solutions
 		- (1) “(1) an equation is swapped with another” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=14&annotation=B5RAYTV6))